 A Handy 8-Point Buyer Checklist

 Buying a home is a big step and a large investment.
 And while we are not recommending that you become “your own home inspector,” there are ways to approach a potential purchase with an eye to the right details.
-Every home has a story to tell and knowing the home’s history and the working systems is essential to understanding what you could expect in the future.
+Every home has a story to tell and knowing the home’s history and the working systems is essential to understand what you could expect in the future.
 That’s why it pays to adopt a curious approach – to ask questions and get to know the home.
 And that’s why we think you’d be better prepared with A Handy 8-Point Home Buyer Checklist.